-There’s no law says you have to do chocolate covered STRAWBERRIES for your honey on Valentine’s Day.
+There’s no law says you have to do chocolate covered STRAWBERRIES for your special occasions.
 Other berries will work, too!
-Today, I had big, plump blueberries in the fridge🙂.
+Today, I had big, plump blueberries in the fridge :).

 This recipe makes a pretty big batch of the chocolate sauce, around 1¼ cups, so I’m providing the per teaspoon nutritional info.
 One teaspoon will definitely coat 1 blueberry, maybe even two.
 This recipe is suitable once you reach the berries level of Phase 2 Atkins or for Keto diets as well.

 More delicious low-carb recipes can be at your fingertips with your very own set of Jennifer Eloff and friends’ best-selling cookbooks LOW CARBING AMONG FRIENDS.
 She has collaborated with famous low-carb Chef George Stella and several other talented cooks to bring you a wealth of delicious recipes you are going to want to try.
 Even a few of my recipes are in each of the 5 volumes!
 Order your set TODAY! (also available individually) from Amazon or: http://amongfriends.us/order.php